 Ph.D., University of Michigan (1975)

 I also enjoy historical research and writing, and have published a number of books on various historical subjects.
-These include Plehve: Repression and Reform in Imperial Russia, 1902-1904 (1983); Easter in Kishinev: Anatomy of a Pogrom (1992); Modernization and Revolution: Dilemmas of Progress in Late Imperial Russia (1992, with James Y. Simms, Jr.); and four books co-authored with John W. Langdon: A Hard and Bitter Peace: A Global History of the Cold War (1996), The Cold War: A History through Documents (1999), Connections: A World History (3 editions: 2009, 2012, and 2016), and The Cold War: A Global History with Documents (2011).
+These include: Plehve: Repression and Reform in Imperial Russia, 1902-1904 (1983); Easter in Kishinev: Anatomy of a Pogrom (1992); Modernization and Revolution: Dilemmas of Progress in Late Imperial Russia (1992, with James Y. Simms, Jr.); and four books co-authored with John W. Langdon: A Hard and Bitter Peace: A Global History of the Cold War (1996, 2017), The Cold War: A History through Documents (1999), Connections: A World History (3 editions: 2009, 2012, and 2016), The Cold War: A Global History with Documents (2011), The Cold War Through Documents: A Global History (2017), and The Struggle Against Imperialism: Anti-Colonialism and the Cold War (2018).
 My wife Susan and I live in Syracuse near Le Moyne’s campus.
-We have four sons, three daughters-in-law, and eleven grandchildren.
-We enjoy biking, hiking, skiing, and traveling to visit family, friends, scenic sites, and places of historical interest.
+We have four sons, three daughters-in-law, and twelve grandchildren.
+We enjoy biking, hiking, skiing, snowshoeing, attending plays and concerts at Le Moyne, and traveling to visit family, friends, scenic sites, and places of historical interest.

 World Civilizations I & II